 Misdemeanors, such as driving under the influence (DUI) of alcohol or drugs, can carry penalties of as much as $2,000 or more and/or confinement in a city or county jail.
 The maximum penalty allowed in California for a misdemeanor is one year in county jail and/or a fine.

 The most common infractions are moving violations without injury, such as speeding and running a red light.
 Drivers stopped for moving violations are usually released after they sign a Notice to Appear, printed on the ticket, agreeing to appear at a set date and time.
 The traffic ticket provides information about when to appear in court.
 Drivers charged with an infraction that want to admit guilt can avoid a court appearance by paying the fine in person or by mail.
-If drivers do not pay the traffic fine within the authorized time, their driver's license may be suspended or a warrant of arrest may be issued.
+If drivers do not appear or pay the traffic fine within the authorized time, their driver?s license may be suspended.
 Usually they will not be able to renew their vehicle registration until they have paid all outstanding parking tickets and administrative costs in full.
 Drivers who plead not guilty and request a trial may be required to post bail or sign a written document to appear in court.
 If they fail to appear, they may be charged with the additional misdemeanor of violating their agreement to appear.
 In this case, a warrant may be issued for their arrest and their driving privilege may also be suspended.

 The most common misdemeanors are driving under the influence of alcohol or drugs and driving without a valid license.
 In some cases, drivers suspected of driving under the influence of drugs or alcohol will be taken into custody.
 Drivers charged with almost all other traffic misdemeanors and infractions usually will not be taken into custody but will be asked to sign a Notice to Appear in court.